elifoglu/rk61/README.md

 - Menu (R) => Hyper (L)
 - Ctrl (R) => AltGr

+My customized pc file is [here](pc).
+It should be replaced with the existing pc file in the `/usr/share/X11/xkb/symbols` directory.

 These customizations are being applied automatically after every boot.

 ### Customizations with setxkbmap command